Year Group Hubs

 Welcome to

-In Year 2, we are Denise Lewis Class!
+In Year 2, we are Satoshi Tajiri Class!
 At the start of every year, classes vote for who they would like their class to be named after.
 We vote for role models who demonstrate our values of respect, resilience, happiness, excellence, pioneering and courage.
-Denise Lewis is a sports presenter, sports administrator and former track and field athlete, who specialised in the heptathlon.
+Satoshi Tajiri is the creator of Pokemon and inspires us with his creativity!

 Meet the team